Skip to content

 • Imperial hex keys (3/16", 5/32", and 1/8")

 Our caster module is adapted from the SDS MK4 swerve module, widely used in the FIRST robotics competition (FRC).
-We made minor modifications to the bottom portion of the module.
+The adaptation involved minor modifications to the bottom portion of the module.

 Caster module Swerve module